swaits/typst-collection/README.md

 A collection of `typst` templates and packages by [swaits](https://swaits.com/about).

-Everything in this collections is available for use at the [`typst` universe](https://typst.app/universe/).
+Everything in this collection is available for use at the [`typst` universe](https://typst.app/universe/).
 For details on each, please visit the links below to their main page.